Meet the researcher

 - Helping researchers communicate the findings in a way everybody can understand

 Talks are the fourth Monday of the month at 1pm.
-There are no talks scheduled in August and December.

 Booking is essential: This workshop will be online and in person.
 In either case, please register for this event - online participants will receive a link for viewing after registering.
 Please book your place here.